 - Many users don’t know what BIOS is.
-It’s totally okay as knowing BIOS matters isn’t a mandatory thing for every pc users.
+It’s totally okay as knowing BIOS matters isn’t a mandatory thing for every pc user.
 But if you know the BIOS stuffs, you can manage

 some extra facilities from it.
 Moreover, in many cases, you have to access your BIOS setting to get rid of problems.